-Idyllic and highly acclaimed, this prized oceanfront residence in Diamond Head enjoys more than 9,000 square feet of luxury living with 3 stories, 6 bedrooms, 7.5 baths on over a half acre of land, ocean frontage, and incomparable views.
-A stately portecochère with dual, 2-car garages awaits on the other side of the gated circular entry, revealing a lush, green grotto and an impeccably designed estate.
-View-filled rooms overlook sweeping ocean vistas and verdant lawns, and the oceanfront pool/spa is surrounded by palms, tropical foliage, and cascading water features.
-The serene grounds also feature access to the sea and sandy shoreline for the very best in island oceanfront living.
-This unforgettable estate sold for \$17M in March of this year.
+side of the gated circular entry, revealing a lush, green grotto and an impeccably designed estate.
+Luxury condominiums are likely to show the most View-filled rooms overlook sweeping ocean vistas significant gains since much of the single-family and verdant lawns, and the oceanfront pool/spa is residential inventory has been absorbed and Covidsurrounded by palms, tropical foliage, and cascading concerns have relaxed.
+Luxury amenities, ample water features.
+The serene grounds also feature outdoor spaces, and relatively low maintenance access to the sea and sandy shoreline for the very living are extremely attractive attributes for both best in island oceanfront living.
+This unforgettable younger and international buyers. estate sold for \$17M in March of this year.